Turkey cancels $3.4 billion missile defence system tender - official

 NATO member Turkey in 2013 had chosen China Precision Machinery Import and Export Corp as the preferred candidate for the deal, sparking Western worries over inherent security risks from Chinese technology.

 "It has been decided that this tender will be cancelled," an official at Prime Minister Ahmet Davutoglu's office said.
-"This decision has been signed of by the Prime Minister this week."
+"This decision has been signed off by the Prime Minister this week."

 An official from Turkey's Defence Industry Undersecretariat, which has run the technical negotiations with China, said in July that a major stumbling block has been China's reluctance to make a technology transfer which could give Turkey the knowledge to operate the system and eventually replicate it.